 SNAP beneficiaries who qualify for food assistance can utilize the above services and designate the hours toward the work requirements enforced by the DHS.
 Disabled and elderly family members are not considered ABAWDs and do not need to meet these SNAP qualifications.

-Applicants Who Are Not Eligible for Rhode Island SNAP Benefits
+Applicants Who Are Not Qualified for Rhode Island SNAP Benefits

 If you are still wondering how to qualify for food stamps in Rhode Island, it is equally important to review who is not eligible for benefits.
 Even if you meet the above qualifications for RI SNAP, you may still be rejected from the food assistance program.
 For example, students who are enrolled in school for more than halftime do not qualify for SNAP assistance, because there are many food programs already in place at educational institutions.
 In addition, if you are worker who is on strike, you may not be eligible for RI SNAP, unless you qualified for benefits the day prior to going on strike.
 It is important to understand the SNAP eligibility rules in Rhode Island prior to applying for benefits, as the process is a lengthy one.
-To review more information about the groups eligible for SNAP assistance in Rhode Island, download our guide.
+To review more information about how to qualify for SNAP assistance, download our guide.